mParticle/docs/src/pages/developers/migration/segment/index.md

 ## Server-Side Integration

-Below are key differences in the way Segment is setup S2S as compared to mParticle, underneath key differences are more specific details throughout the integration implementation.
+Both Segment and mParticle support JSON-based server-side APIs, with some high-level differences:

 | Component      | Segment | mParticle|
 | ----------- | ----------- | ----------- |
 | S2S Endpoints   | Separate `identify`, `track`, and `page` endpoints  | A single `/events` and `/bulkevents` endpoint which combines these concepts |
 | S2S Authentication   | Basic authentication with "write key" and no password     | Basic authentication with API key and secret as username and password        |

-Use the API mapping snippets below to map the concepts and APIs you're using today to the same concepts and APIs within mParticle.
+Reference the JSON snippets later in this guide to map your Segment implementation to mParticle's analagous APIs.

 <aside><a href="/developers/server/http/">Navigate to the mParticle S2S documentation</a> for a complete server-side implementation guide.</aside>

 ### Batching Data

 mParticle's server-side API supports two core endpoints:

-- `https://s2s.mparticle.com/v2/events`: This receives an array of events, attributes, and identities for a single user
+- `https://s2s.mparticle.com/v2/events`: This receives an array of events, attributes, and identities for a single user.
 - `https://s2s.mparticle.com/v2/bulkevents`: This supports an array of the same payload as above, so that you can transmit many users at one.

 ### Server-Side SDK Support

-If you prefer to use a library rather than direct JSON implementation, mParticle has several open-source SDKs compatible with the server-side API:
+If you prefer to use a library rather than a direct JSON implementation, mParticle has several open-source SDKs built for the server-side API:

 - [Java](https://github.com/mParticle/mparticle-java-events-sdk)
 - [Python](https://github.com/mParticle/mparticle-python-sdk)